hackshackers/hackshackers-hugo-content/blog/2017/03/More-content-on-the-new-website.md

+---
+title: More content on the new website
+authors:
+- Samantha Sunne
+date: "2017-03-18"
+categories:
+- Newsletter
+---

 Beware the ides of March, hacks and hackers!
 (Whatever that means.)
 In case you missed it, we launched a [new website](hackshackers.com) last week:

 {{< tweet 840310043379654656 >}}